 The unlike poles of magnets attract because south poles desire the energies north poles have.
 When two north energy emitting poles come together their photons conflict and they veer apart.
 When two energy desiring south poles come close together they veer apart because they each seek photons and there are few photon energies between them.

-If you still need convincing that photon energies have energy interactions like particles let us look at what happens when we have an electrical flow in a magnetic field.
-Photon energy conflicts are the principle behind all electrical machines.
+If you still need convincing that photon energies interact like particle energies do let us look at what happens when we have an electrical flow in a magnetic field as happens with electrical machines.

 In the diagram the electrical wire flow into the page is producing a circulating photon magnetic field and the permanent magnets are producing linear photon flows.
 The photon conflicts on the left encourage the magnetic field photons to circle with them and flow on the right.